Jburlama/obsidian_vaults/Computer Science/ray tracing/Whitted ray tracing.md

 	![[Captura de ecrã de 2024-07-24 20-31-58.png]]

 -  The smaller the dot product, the larger the angle between the vectors.
 For example, given two unit vectors, a dot product of 1 means the vectors are identical, and a dot product of -1 means they point in opposite directions.
-More specifically, and again if the two vectors are unit vectors, the dot product is actually the cosine of the angle between them
+More specifically, and again if the two vectors are unit vectors, the dot product is actually the cosine of the angle between them.

 	![[Captura de ecrã de 2024-07-24 23-36-36.png]]